hiwelo/jquery-initialcaps/README.md

 to create initial caps in a text.

 # Getting started
-You just have to link the main plugin file in your html document and init the plugin with the script :
+You just have to link the main plugin file in your html document and initiate the plugin with the script :
 ```js
 $('.js-initial-caps').initialCaps();